Xinqwq/Practical_toolkit/README.md

-# Practical_toolkit
-Practical Utils Toolkit 🛠️

-Welcome to the **Practical Toolkit**!
-This repository contains a collection of Python scripts designed to make common image processing tasks easier and more efficient.
-All tools are built using **Pillow**, the powerful Python Imaging Library (PIL).

-## 🔧 Features

-- **Convert JPG to PNG**: Convert .jpg images to .png format.
-- **Convert WebP to PNG**: Convert .webp images to .png format.
-- **Mirror Images**: Apply horizontal mirroring (flip) to a set of images.
-- **Split 4-Grid Images**: Split a rectangular 4-grid image into four equal parts.

-## 🚀 Getting Started

-These tools are meant to be used as standalone Python scripts.
-They can process images in bulk and are very easy to use.

-### 📦 Prerequisites

-You need to have **Python** and **Pillow** installed:

-1. Install Python from the official website: https://www.python.org/downloads/
-2. Install the required dependencies:

 # Practical Toolkit: Image Tools 🖼️🛠️

 Welcome to **Practical Toolkit**!
 This repository contains a collection of Python scripts designed for various image processing tasks using the **Pillow** library.
 All of the image-related tools are stored in the `tools/image_tools` directory.